Morning, my precious Cossack is standing next to the bed, “Do not be lazy Dahfoney, girls must be fed, you will come and make omelet wiz me.”

 Janah, “No, everyone assumed the trouble was in the program itself.”

-Grace B, “The program contains the colors and sounds, but the headset controls the motion and speed.
-Different units display colors differently, the audio is different as well, not to mention any adjustments the user makes.
+Grace B, “The program contains the visuals, colors, and sounds, the headset controls the motion and speed.
+Different units display colors slightly differently, the audio quality varies as well, not to mention any adjustments the user makes.
 Even how the user moves can be a factor.”

 “We can’t ask insane people to stick on headsets and play again, but we can get the units I suppose.”